-(7) Put a new gasket on the oil drain screw.
-Apply a light coat of oil to the threads of the oil drain screw and gasket, and then install the drain screw.
+Put a new gasket on the oil drain screw.
+Apply a light coat of oil to the gasket and install the drain screw.

-Drain screw tightening torque: 19.5 N·m (1.95 kgf·m, 14.4 lb·ft)
+Drain screw tightening torque: 24 N·m (2.4 kgf·m, 18 lb·ft)

 If a torque wrench is not available when you are installing the drain screw, finger tighten the screw just until the gasket comes into contact with the surface of the drain hole.
 Then tighten 1/4 to 1/2 turn more.
 Tighten the drain screw to the correct torque with a torque wrench as soon as possible.